aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/rows/get/get-rows-from-a-worksheet/_index.md

 keywords: "Aspose.Cells Cloud, Get Rows API, Excel worksheet rows, REST API, cURL example, SDK examples, .NET, Java, Python"
 description: "Learn how to retrieve rows information from an Excel worksheet using Aspose.Cells Cloud REST API (v3.0).
 Includes endpoint, parameters, authentication, cURL, and SDK code samples for C#, Java, Python, and more."
 weight: 10
+ArticleTitle: "Get rows information from an Excel worksheet – Aspose.Cells Cloud API Documentation"
 ---

 This REST API retrieves rows information from an Excel worksheet.

 ## REST API

+**Prerequisites**
+To call this endpoint you must provide a valid JWT token in the `Authorization` header.
+The token should be obtained using the Aspose.Cloud authentication flow and must include the required scopes for Cells operations.
+The API follows the v3.0 versioning scheme and is subject to standard rate‑limit policies.

 ```bash
 GET https://api.aspose.cloud/v3.0/cells/{name}/worksheets/{sheetName}/cells/rows